rsharma9234/rsharma9234/README.md

 - 🏅 **Blockchain & Cryptography**: Ethereum, Blockchain, NFT, Dapps, Wallet Development
 - 🏅 **Design Tools**: Adobe Photoshop, Illustrator, Figma, Custom Mockups/Banners/Designs

-### Fun Facts:
-- I enjoy collaborating with cross-functional teams to build innovative solutions.
-- I am always eager to learn and experiment with emerging technologies in the software space.
-- I believe in writing clean, maintainable, and scalable code that stands the test of time.

 ### Let's Connect:
 - 🔭 I’m currently working as a freelancer on several full-stack application
 - 🌱 I’m expanding my knowledge in Cloud-native technologies and DevOps practices.